Background pattern

 Reporting of side effects

-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-5. Conservation of Inacid
+5. Storing Inacid

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the packaging after EXP.
+The expiry date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Place the packaging and any unused medicine in the SIGRE collection point at the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medicine.
+This will help protect the environment.

-Store below 30 °C.
+Store below 30°C.

-Composition of Inacid 100 mg suppositories
+Composition of Inacid 100 mg Suppositories

 • The other components (excipients) are: polyethylene glycol 3350, polyethylene glycol 8000, butylhydroxyanisole (E320), butylhydroxytoluene (E321), ethylenediamine tetraacetic acid, glycerol, and purified water.

-Appearance of the product and content of the packaging
+Appearance of the Product and Package Contents

-Holder of the Marketing Authorization
+Marketing Authorization Holder

 HAC PHARMA